AlyneAlvarenga/trackYourWorkout/README.md

 ## Currently working on

-* Setting up user authentication, so that every user has their own environment;
+* Setting up user authentication, so that every user has their own environment - _COMPLETED_;
 * Setting up a calendar view of the logged workout plans (in See Logged Workout Plans);
 * Creating an Edit Card functionality, so the user can make changes to their exercises/weights without having to create a new card.